MonishKrishna2009/Apatite-Bot/readme.md

 > This project is actively maintained and production-ready.
 The LFP/LFT system is fully implemented and stable.
 > Here is the [development roadmap](./GitAssets/docs/Development-roadmap.md) for this project!

-> [!CAUTION]
-> Most of the documentation for this project has been generated with the help of AI, as I don’t have much time to write it all manually.
-The docs have been reviewed for errors, but if you spot any issues, please open an issue or submit a pull request with a fix.

 A feature-rich **Discord bot** built with [discord.js v14](https://discord.js.org) and MongoDB, designed for **ticketing, player/team matchmaking (LFP/LFT)**, comprehensive logging, and advanced moderation tools.
 Perfect for gaming communities, esports servers, and competitive Discord servers.

 ---